sc19aep/Pandemic_Simulation/README.md

 Number of People = small - 444, medium - 888, large - 1332

 People living in a house = 4
-Max people in shop = unlimited normally, max TBD during lockdown
+Max people in shop = unlimited normally, max TBD during pandemic lockdown

 To start the simulation, must press the "Simulate" button, which starts the timer and therefore the simulation.
 To pause the simulation, must press the "Stop" button, which pauses the timer and therefore the simulation.